[NEW] Introducing Inline Help to Clarify Backups and Migrations

 This makes it easy to add features to your website without needing to install unnecessary plugins.
 And you don’t even have to be familiar with code!

-After you clean up your WordPress plugins, it’s time to make these changes live.
+After you clean up your WordPress website, it’s time to make these changes live.
 With Duplicator, you can start by creating a package of the staging area.
 To do this, go to Duplicator Pro » Packages » Add New:

 Name the package and hit Next.
 You’ll see that Duplicator fully scans your website for any issues.
 Be sure to look over any notices before continuing to build your site backup: